 Policy placement: Food Research & Action Center

-At the Food Research and Action Center (FRAC), Emily is researching the connection between child food insecurity and school discipline.
-She is collaborating with education and civil rights organizations to highlight how current disciplinary practices – that disproportionately affect students of color, LGBTQ students, and students with disabilities – also exacerbate food insecurity for students.
-Emily is also continuing her work with the Community Eligibility Provision by developing and disseminating best practices resources for eligible charter schools throughout the country.
+At the Food Research and Action Center (FRAC), Emily researched the connection between child food insecurity and school discipline.
+She collaborated with education and civil rights organizations to highlight how current disciplinary practices – that disproportionately affect students of color, LGBTQ students, and students with disabilities – also exacerbate food insecurity for students.
+Emily also continued her work with the Community Eligibility Provision by developing and disseminating best practices resources for eligible charter schools throughout the country.